 On vacation in western Montana one year, Dave Tuxbury noticed that a number of log homes were being built.
 Right then and there, he knew his life was about to change.

 “My week’s vacation stretched into a life full of wood chips,” he says.

 That was about 20 years ago.
 The log home industry was in its infancy and Dave started learning everything he could about the art of building handcrafted log homes.
 Shortly thereafter, he returned to Michigan and founded the first handcrafted log yard east of the Mississippi with nationwide sales.
-In time, the company established log settling guidelines that are used today by companies worldwide.
+In time, the company established log

 Along the line, Tuxbury recognized there was a market for log restoration and replacement.
 His company, American Log Restoration, has repaired over 500 structures, including the original Harley Davidson estate and Michigan’s Log Castle.

 LHDI: How often should homeowners inspect their logs and what should they look for?
 At what point does restoration become necessary?

 Tuxbury: Every spring and fall.
 You were always told to stay out of the rain.
 Now I say, get a rain jacket and get out in the rain.
 It’s a good idea to inspect the exterior of your home during a hard rain each spring and fall.